Random permutation

-A random permutation is a random ordering of a set of objects, that is, a permutation-valued random variable.
-The use of random permutations is often fundamental to fields that use randomized algorithms such as coding theory, cryptography, and simulation.
-A good example of a random permutation is the shuffling of a deck of cards: this is ideally a random permutation of the 52 cards.
+A random permutation is a sequence where any order of its items is equally likely at random, that is, it is a permutation-valued random variable of a set of objects.
+The use of random permutations is common in games of chance and in randomized algorithms in coding theory, cryptography, and simulation.
+A good example of a random permutation is the fair shuffling of a standard deck of cards: this is ideally a random permutation of the 52 cards.